 LEND Fellows may come from all walks of life.
 Some are graduate students at the University of Minnesota, Twin Cities.
 Some are post-doctoral candidates based within University of Minnesota departments or research centers.
 Many other Fellows are self-advocates, family advocates, or community-based professionals.

-All MNLEND Fellows are selected for their outstanding skills, leadership potential, lived experiences, and they must show a commitment to developing themselves, via LEND, to become leaders who will work hard to improve the quality of life outcomes for children and young adults with neurodevelopmental disabilities and their families.
+All MNLEND Fellows are selected for their outstanding skills, leadership potential, and lived experiences.
+They must show a commitment to developing themselves, via LEND, to become leaders who will work hard to improve the quality of life outcomes for children and young adults with NDD and their families.

-In partnership with 16+ University of Minnesota academic departments and research centers, MNLEND promises Fellows an enriching and challenging year-long training to ensure they collectively grow their leadership skills and knowledge base to work comfortably within interdisciplinary and collaborative settings, so as to promote systems, services, and policy improvement and to push collectively for systems change.
+In partnership with 16+ University of Minnesota academic departments and research centers, MNLEND provides Fellows with an enriching and challenging yearlong training to ensure collective growth of leadership skills and knowledge needed to work comfortably within interdisciplinary and collaborative settings, so as to promote systems, services, and policy improvement and to push collectively for systems change.

 MNLEND awards approximately 30 fellowships a year.